easylogic/sapa/README.md

 # sapa

-sapa is an event system that makes creating js applications simple and easy.
+sapa is a library that creates a UI with a simple event system.
 # Basic concept

 sapa helps you to create applications naturally in html without compiling.